slf188/slf188/README.md

 - 🧠 I’m looking to collaborate on building intelligent systems.
 - 🤔 I’m looking for help with Data Structures, and Algorithms.
 - 💬 Ask me about cryptos, software, and startups.
-- 📫 How to reach me: stephanovallejom@gmail.com.
+- 📫 How to reach me: stephanovallejom@gmail.com, or my [LinkedIn Profile](https://www.linkedin.com/in/felipe-vallejo-200188/).
 - 😄 Pronouns: He/Him.
 - 👨🏻‍💻 Languages: Spanish, English, Mandarin, Swift, Python, and C++.